browserengineering/book/book/invalidation.md

 ```

 That said, doing this every time we modify any protected field is a
 pain, and it's easy to forget a dependency.
-We want to make this
+What we need is something
-seamless: we want writing to a field to automatically mark all the
+seamless: `set`-ting to a field should automatically mark all the
 fields that depend on it.

-To do that, we're going to need to track dependencies at run time:
+To do that, we're going to need to keep around a `depended_on` set
+of fields that depend on this one:

 ``` {.python replace=(self)/(self%2c%20node%2c%20name),depended_on/depended_lazy}
 class ProtectedField: